redcricket/react_django_tut_with_auth/README_setup.md

 ## Create a Django Project

 At this point it is a good idea to create a Django project.
-This is because we are going to install Django Rest Framework (DRF), django-allauth and django-rest-auth and these packaages require some changes to our Django project's settings.py file.
+This is because we are going to install Django Rest Framework (DRF), django-allauth and django-rest-auth and these packages require some changes to our Django project's settings.py file.

 So in the PyCharm terminal execute: